 Script Training for Aphasia

-Script Training information excerpted from “Evidence Based Aphasia Therapy after 15 years — Now What?” by Sharon M. Halloran,
+Script Training information excerpted from “Evidence-Based Aphasia Therapy after 15 years — Now What?” by Sharon M. Halloran, November 4, 2015

-• Script Training was initially developed to promote verbal communication on client-selected topics (Holland, Milman, Munoz, & Bays,2002).
-Goal is for individuals for whom speech is no longer automatic to produce islands of fluent speech in conversation.
+• Script Training was initially developed to promote verbal communication on client-selected topics (Holland, Milman, Munoz, & Bays, 2002).
+The goal is for individuals for whom speech is no longer automatic to produce islands of fluent speech in conversation.

 • Previously used as a treatment approach to improve automatic language production in adults with aphasia